dragondev-king/IRS-BE/README.md

   These course could be performed by following rake command.
 ex: $rake parse_and_store['sample_data/1.xml']

-- Start server
+- Start server with 3001 port(Front-end that is built by React uses 3000 port)
-$rails server
+$rails server -p 3001